Causal Inference under Network Interference with Noise: Introduction

 \subsection{Our contributions and organization of the paper}

 Our contribution in this paper is to quantify how network errors propagate to standard estimators of average causal effects under network interference, and to provide new estimators for average causal effects when replicates of the observed network are available.
 Adopting the noise model proposed by \cite{balachandran2017propagation}, we characterize the impact of network noise on the bias and variance of standard estimators (\cite{aronow2017estimating}) under a four-level exposure model and Bernoulli random assignment of treatment, and we illustrate the asymptotic behaviors on networks for varying degree distributions.
-Additionally, we propose method-of-moments estimators of average causal effects, when replicates of the observed network are available.
+Additionally, we propose method-of-moments estimators of average causal effects that are asymptotically normal (as the number of vertices increases to infinity), when replicates of the observed network are available.
 Numerical simulation in the context of social contact networks in British secondary schools suggests that high accuracy is possible for networks of even modest size.

 The organization of this paper is as follows.
 In Section~\ref{sec3} we present the bias and variance of standard estimators in noisy networks under a four-level exposure model and Bernoulli random assignment of treatment.
 Section~\ref{sec4} contains our proposed method-of-moments estimators for the true average causal effects.
 Numerical illustrations are reported in Section \ref{sec5}.
 Finally, we conclude in Section \ref{sec6} with a discussion of future directions for this work.
 All proofs are relegated to supplementary materials.